eth-ait/hci-project-group-4/narration.md

 It does not matter whether you are studying music in the conservatories or a hobbyist; staying motivated and focussed in pursuit of your goals is hard.

+## 0.02IntroRefocus

+It does not matter whether you are studying music in the conservatorium or a hobbyist; staying motivated and focussed in pursuit of your goals is hard.

 ## 0.03Intro

 That's why we created Tem-Pi, the musicians' app.